Rajasekhar4314/Streamingcompany_DataPipeline/README.md

-#Streamingcompany_AzureDataPipeline
+#STREAMING COMPANY DATA ANALYSIS:

--- > Xyz is a Streaming service provides Movies, TV Shows and other content to their Subscribers.
+Xyz is a Streaming service provides Movies, TV Shows and other content to their Subscribers.
--- > Developed an end-to-end data engineering pipeline for xyz company to analyze data and perform customer segmentation.
+Developed an end-to-end data engineering pipeline for xyz company to analyze data and perform customer segmentation.
--- > This will help the company to better understand their customers' needs.
+This will help the company to better understand their customers' needs.

 Services used: SQL Server, Azure Data Factory, Azure Datalake storage (ADLS), Pyspark, Azure Databricks, Azure Synapse Analytics